Go Solar for $0 Down — Get Your Free Consultation

 Solar Investment Tax Credit (ITC)

-Claim as much as 30% of the entire cost of a new solar power system on your federal return until December 31, 2025.
+Solar system owners can claim up to 30% of the entire cost of new solar power systems installed from 2022 through December 31, 2025.

 Solar Renewable Energy Certificates (SRECs)